5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Management_Bus_and_Memory_Controller_(SSDT-SBUS-MCHC)/README.md

 **Update (May 14th, 2023)**:

-Recently, it has been discovered that the 3rd device – `DVL0` ("Diagsvault") – injected by previous versions SSDT-SBUS-MCHC is an apple-only device.
-It writes to SMBus addresses 50h-57h via SMBus Host Controller registers which are disabled by default since Intel 7 Series.
+Recently, it has been discovered that the 3rd device – `DVL0` ("Diagsvault") – injected by previous versions `SSDT-SBUS-MCHC` is an Apple-only device.
+It writes to SMBus addresses 50h-57h via SMBus Host Controller registers which are write-disabled by default since Intel 7 Series.
 So there's no point in injecting `DVL0` on Wintel systems.
 Therefore, I removed it from the corresponding SSDTs.

 :bulb: If you are using an old version of `SSDT-SBUS-MCHC`, please remove the `DVL0` device from it!